CSCE331-Spring2025/project3-team41/README.md

 -   [Hono](https://hono.dev/)
     -   Has a lot of [middleware](https://hono.dev/docs/guides/middleware) built-in to ease the development process, such as input validation and authentication
     -   General quality of life compared to the older and more lean [Express](https://expressjs.com/)

+# Minutes

+## 3/24

+-   Owen

+Completed:
+N/A

+To Do:
+Manager Tables Sidebar

+Roadblocks:
+N/A

+-   Shri

+Completed:
+N/A

+To Do:
+Learn everything,
+Parse data from database,
+Get info from database

+Roadblocks:
+N/A

+-   Evan

+Completed:
+N/A

+To Do:
+Learn everything,
+Login Page

+Roadblocks:
+N/A

+-   May

+Completed:
+N/A

+To Do:
+Learn everything,
+Trends page SQL queries for other reports

+Roadblocks:
+N/A

+-   Lilly

+Completed:
+N/A

+To Do:
+Learn everything,
+Backend payment

+Roadblocks:
+N/A

+## 3/26

+-   Owen Shadburne

+Completed:
+Completed side bar,
+Completed display for tables for manager editing

+To Do:
+Work on api backend for manager editing

+Roadblocks:
+Learning backend

+-   Shri Gaddad

+Completed:
+Briefly looked at back end,
+Looked at SQL stuff

+To Do:
+Start Kiosk Page

+Roadblocks:
+N/A

+-   Evan Kostov

+Completed:
+Made a page for the login

+To Do:
+Get google authentication for email

+Roadblocks:
+Learning React

+-   May He

+Completed:
+Write sql queries for top selling items and something else

+To Do:
+Try and work on frontend

+Roadblocks:
+Frontend see how it works and how to interact to backend

+-   Lilly Mitchell

+Completed:
+Looked at all the code already present in git and tried to understand it

+To Do:
+Payment screen

+Roadblocks:
+Understanding how things work together

+## 3/28

+-   Owen

+Done:
+Finished all manager edit stuff

+Work on:
+Assign tasks for next sprint

+Roadblock:
+Waiting to see what is completed

+-   Shri

+Done:
+Played around with a few components

+Work on:
+Put initial draft on how the kiosk will look

+Roadblock:
+Learning still

+-   Evan

+Done:
+N/A

+Work on:
+Google api thing for authentication

+Roadblock:
+Not having used an api key with node or js

+-   May

+Done:
+Learned to work on frontend and how it interacts with backend

+Work on:
+Learning the react

+Roadblock:
+Learning

+-   Lilly

+Done:
+Made ordering page for frontend

+Work on:
+Ordering page and make it prettier

+Roadblock:
+Understanding how things work together